codewithalouh/fbhackv2/README.md

 # FB HACK TOOL v2

-a python program to bruteforce fb login
+a bash script to bruteforce fb login

 # how to install?